Tuition-Supported Pre-Kindergarten Program Registration Process

 The tuition-supported pre-kindergarten program is open to out-of-district transfer students as well as to children living within the Dripping Springs ISD community.
 There is a limited number of openings for these tuition-supported students at each elementary campus.
 Students should be registered on the campus in whose residency zone they reside.
 Out-of-district transfer students may request the campus of their choice; please read Transfer FAQs for detailed information.

 Students who meet eligibility criteria for state or federally funded programs attend at no charge.
-Age requirements may differ for these programs.Tuition and Fees (2018-19Transportation and Payment Options School Year)Annual tuition is $5,800 per student.
-A $100 deposit fee, payable at registration, will be deducted from the total tuition.
+Age requirements may differ for these programs.Tuition and Fees:(Updated Tuition information for the 2020-2021 school year)Annual tuition is $6,000 per student.
+A $100 deposit fee, payable at registration.
 There are three payment options:

-1) If the total annual tuition is paid in full in advance, with a check or credit card, a $200 discount will be applied ($5,500 payable on or before the first day of the fall semester).
+1) The total annual tuition is paid in full, with a check or credit card ($6,000 payable on or before the first day of the fall semester).

-2) If each semester’s tuition is paid in advance, a $100 discount will be applied ($2,750 payable on or before the first day of each semester).
+2) Each semester’s tuition is paid, ($3,000 payable on or before the first day of each semester).

 The district may not adopt a tuition rate for the pre-kindergarten program that is higher than necessary to cover the added costs of providing the program, including any costs associated with collecting, reporting, and analyzing data under Section 29.1532 (c) and must submit the proposed tuition rate to the commissioner for approval.